Composite bow: String bridges

 A string "bridge" or "run" is an attachment of horn or wood, used to hold the string a little further apart from the bow's limbs at the base of the siyahs, as well as allowing the siyah to rest at an angle forward of the string.
 This attachment may add weight, but might give a small increase in the speed of the arrow by increasing the initial string angle and therefore the force of the draw in its early stages.
 Large string bridges are characteristic of Manchu (Qing dynasty, 1644–1911) bows and late Mongolian bows, while small string bridges are characteristic of Korean, Crimean Tatar, and some Ming dynasty (1368–1644) bows.
 String bridges are not present in artwork in the time of Genghis Khan or before.

-Modern living traditions of composite bows
+Modern living traditions

 All Eurasian composite bows derive from the same nomad origins, but every culture that used them has made its own adaptations to the basic design.
 The Turkish, Mongolian, and Korean bows were standardized when archery lost its military function and became a popular sport.
 Recent Turkish bows are optimized for flight shooting.